umarwazeer/quasar-electron-sqlite/README.md

 ### Build the app
 As said above, this app is not meant to be built for a production environment.
 If you build it, it will not be able to find the database file.
 You have to tell electron to look for the file in the correct place, which i wasn't able to do.
+For those curious, some info can be found at [this](https://quasar.dev/quasar-cli-webpack/developing-electron-apps/electron-accessing-files/) link.
 A bad fix, and the one I used to test the build, is to add the db file in the folder created by the build.
 It seems to work for the purpose of this example, but there's a chance it could break a more serious project.
 ```bash
 quasar build -m electron
 ```

 ### Sources
-My main source has been [this](https://forum.quasar-framework.org/topic/335/sqlite3-in-electron-wrapper/6) old forum post on the Quasar community.
+My main sources have been [this](https://forum.quasar-framework.org/topic/335/sqlite3-in-electron-wrapper/6) old forum post on the Quasar community and [this](https://github.com/luwanquan/electron-vue-sqlite3-demo) github repository.
-In case it gets deleted, I'll sum up the steps here.
+In case those get deleted, I'll sum up my version of the process here.
 - create a new quasar app via the cli, using yarn (I tried npm too, but wasn't able to make it work)
 ```
 yarn create quasar